-Keep in mind, I’m not looking for a job, and unless you are willing to offer €3000+ per month (I make about that with my blog monthly, why would I settle for less) I’m not interested.
-I would have to be desperate to go back to the usual poorly paid, long hours, stressful, deadlines, kind of job that is characteristic of the industry.
+Keep in mind, I’m not looking for a job, and unless you are willing to offer €3000+ per month (I make about that with my blog monthly, I don’t settle for less) I’m not interested.
+I would have to be desperate to go back to the usual poorly paid, long hours, stressful, deadlines, kind of job that is characteristic of this industry.
 I would only consider a €3000+ per month job.
-I would onyl accept less if it’s a 4-6 hours per day, comfortable, low stress job, with telecommuting, where I only have to be in the office 2-3 days per week, at most.
+I would only accept less if it’s a 4-6 hours per day, comfortable, low stress job, with telecommuting, where I only have to be in the office 2-3 days per week, at most.

 I’m not full of myself, this is just the reality of my situation.
 It would have to be an exceptional job to give this up.
 I hope you understand.
 And I hope you will be able to quit the ‘rat race’ too, one day (it’s worth it, but it’s not easy to get there, 90% of people don’t have what it takes).

-From now on, I will link this page to people who contact me with job offers, so that I have use for this unmonetized page, and I don’t have to explain myself over-and-over again. 🙂
+/From now on, I will link this page to people who contact me with job offers, this way I have use for this unmonetized page, and I don’t have to explain myself over-and-over again. :)/

 If you have questions about anything related, drop a line in the comments section, I will get back to you if your question intrigues me, but I’m really busy, so no promises.